ElektraInitiative/libelektra/src/bindings/jna/plugins/whitelist/README.md

 Keys below `check/whitelist` not adhering to the schema above will be ignored and correspondig warnings will be issued.

+The pattern matches `check/whitelist/#_*\\d+` and therefore is not equivalent to Elektra array indices.

+Binary keys are not supported.

 ## Build

 The plugin is a subproject of the Java binding Gradle multi-project.